 The qualification is made up of two units:

-You will be assessed via a portfolio of evidence to prove competency and good practice in internal verification.
-You will have the opportunity of building an electronic portfolio using OneFile.
+You will be assessed through a portfolio of evidence to prove competency and good practice in internal verification.
+This is usually completed through e-portfolio (Onefile).

 No specialist equipment is required.

-You can implement what you have learned in the workplace and improve practices.
+You will implement what you have learned in the workplace and improve practices.
 You can also progress to:

 Former chef Charmaine Simpson will soon have all the ingredients she needs to change career and become a teaching assistant, thanks to Derby College.

 The mum of two from Shelton Lock is currently studying part-time for the Level 3 Certificate for Teaching Assistants after gaining her level 2 qualification last year.
 Studying at the Roundhouse marks a return to Derby College for Charmaine who trained as a chef at the former Mackworth campus several years ago.